(Click the main tab link above for the main download page.)

-A combination of a time axis (sample and hold) and amplitude axis ("bit reduction") quantization.
+Time (sample and hold) and amplitude (bit reduction) axis quantization.

-In addition, dither can be applied to both axes.
-The time axis dither is called "jitter", although this isn't completely accurate.
+In addition dither can be applied to both axes.
+The time axis dither is called "jitter" although this isn't technically accurate.

-It is actually similar to if you modulated the frequency of the clock signal for an analog sample&hold by noise.
+"Jitter" modulates the frequency of the clock signal for an analog sample & hold by noise.
 This modulates the position of each individual sample and maintains its fractional position when output.
 This is unlike a typical jitter where the input and output modulation would be distinct.
-The effect is to reduce the quantization error over time, true time-axis dither.
+The effect is to reduce the quantization error over time; true time-axis dither.

 - Sample & Hold